 Although it is the oldest of the seven ancient wonders of the world, the Great Pyramid of Giza is the only one which could survive in nearly intact condition.
 It is also known as Pyramid of Khufu or Pyramid of Cheops.
 Cheops is Khufu’s Hellenic name as the Greek travellers of the ancient times called him.

 For me, it was a little bit frustrating visiting the pyramids.
 I was just expecting something more mystical.
-Instead I got sandstorm, murmur of thousand people and claustrophobia by being in a low and narrow tunnel with hundreds of people sweated under hot Egyptian sun, just like me.
+Instead, I got sandstorm, murmur of thousands of people and claustrophobia by being in a low and narrow tunnel with hundreds of people sweating under hot Egyptian sun, just like me.

 Still, it is so magnificent and impressive that I am glad I was there against all odds.
 Besides, I really liked being lost in the old alleys of the Cairo downtown.